flaxton/NextcloudDocs/README.md

 Then on the right, click on "Mobile & Desktop" in the Settings left sidebar.
 In the "Server Address" section, click on the "copy to the clipboard" icon to copy the server URL to your computer clipboard.
 You need this URL in the next step.

+You also need your Nextcloud email address and Nextcloud password.

+With those three items handy, continue to installation.

 **Install Nextcloud**

 Click on the button "Desktop app"